The Elsa II vs. the Elsa

 Hands-On Review of the Elsa

-The Keen Elsa is a perfect wear everyday boot with a variety of colors and design to choose from!
+The Elsa is a perfect wear everyday boot with a variety of colors and design to choose from!
 It's a favorite of our testers thanks to its incredible level of comfort and lightweight construct.

 Comfort & Fit